grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

+### Good name

-The code now compiles, so what we need is to give this Statement a better name.
-Let's go with `ShouldSendDataThroughOpenChannelThenCloseWhenAskedToDispatch`.
+The Statement now compiles and runs (it is currently false, of course, but I'll get to that), so what I need is to give this Statement a better name.
+I'll go with `ShouldSendDataThroughOpenChannelThenCloseWhenAskedToDispatch`.
 This was the last TODO on the Specification side, so let's see the full Statement code:

 ```csharp
 [Fact] public void